 - When people with OCD get better and manage their OCD thoughts, images, and urges, they often don’t use as many healthcare services since they’ve regained their life and feel mentally healthy

 - Most licensed therapists who are trained in ERP don’t take “talk therapy” rates given by health insurance companies, go out of network and charge high cash rates.

 - Given the extensive training and work needed to treat a condition like OCD, the number of licensed clinicians falls far short of what is needed, and the revolutionary impact ERP Therapy can have on your life, licensed therapists trained in ERP are worth more than several hundred per hour.

 - Because health insurers don’t see the true size and need for OCD specialty care in their population, again given the data disconnection issue, they let their ERP therapists leave without losing a wink of sleep.

 I’m sure you are fed up with this problem, and I can rest assured that my team and I at NOCD are fed up too.
 That’s why we are solving it.
 We are attacking the problem at its core: training licensed therapists to specialize in ERP, using technology to supervise them and to make their care efficient, and bringing them in-network with payers.
 Ultimately this will offer people with OCD affordable ERP therapy, payers the viability needed to see the true, positive, impact of treating OCD, and providers the opportunity to receive reimbursement equal to their impact.

-If you are someone with OCD and you want to access a NOCD Therapist you can do so here.
-Also, if you are a therapist and you want to join our cause you can learn more on this page.
+Also, if you are a therapist and you want to join our cause, you can learn more on this page.